There are eight casinos in the Phoenix area, including two in Scottsdale.

 Located just off of Highway 101, or Loop 101, Casino Arizona has over 900 slot machines, and over 50 table games, including blackjack of course, but also Let It Ride, 3 Card Poker, Pai Gow Poker and War.

 (Each pin represents one of the 8 Phoenix-area casinos)

-There aren’t table craps and roulette, however there are the electronic roulette games and the “Shoot to Win” electronic craps game.
+There aren’t table game favorites like craps and roulette, however there are the electronic roulette games and the “Shoot to Win” electronic craps game.

-Casino Arizona has a popular bingo hall and offers Keno as well.
+Casino Arizona has a popular 1,000 seat bingo hall and offers Keno as well.

-The resort has five restaurants ranging from a buffet to a steakhouse to your standard casino coffee-shop type of restaurant.
+The resort has five restaurants ranging from the Eagles Buffet to the Cholla Steakhouse & Lounge, to your standard casino coffee-shop type of restaurant.

 524 North 92nd Street

 Desert Diamond Casino West Valley

 This is the newest casino in the Phoenix/Scottsdale area and the only one in Glendale, on the western part of Phoenix.
 It’s 19 miles north and west of downtown Phoenix, and would take you about a half hour to drive there.